ShakeefAhmedRakin/NewYearNewMe-HTML-CSS/README.md

 ## Credits

-This project was completed as part of the [Complete Web Development Course](https://web.programming-hero.com/course-details) by Programming Hero.
+This project was completed by me as part of the [Complete Web Development Course](https://web.programming-hero.com/course-details) by Programming Hero.
 The course provided the necessary resources, including visual assets and images, for building the website.
 Special thanks to the instructors and mentors for their guidance and support.